Apache Superset Kubernetes Operator¶

 - Architecture — CRD hierarchy, config rendering pipeline

-- Internals — reconciliation phases, child controllers, status
+- Internals — reconciliation phases, resource ownership, status

 Contributing code?